vanshtyagi42/CodeAlpha_ChatBot/README.md.txt

-# CodeAlpha_ChatBot
+# CodeAlpha_ChatBot:

 # Project Description:
-This is a friendly chatbot developed using Python.

-The chatbot uses regular expressions to understand user inputs and respond appropriately.
+This is a friendly chatbot developed using Python.The chatbot uses regular expressions to understand user inputs and respond appropriately.

-## Features
+## Features:

 - Greeting responses
 - Date and time information